opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/parse-json-processor.md

 # Parse JSON processor

 The `parse_json` processor parses JSON data for an event, including any nested fields.
+The processor extracts the JSON pointer data and adds the input event to the extracted fields.

 ## Usage